 St. Louis Children’s Specialty Care Center

-Our outpatient Specialty Care Center is located in West St. Louis County at I-64 and Mason Road.
-This 141,000-square-foot facility offers specialty services in 20 areas, including allergy/immunology, gastroenterology, pulmonary, cardiology, orthopedics, ear/nose/throat and plastic surgery.
-The center also has three operating rooms and a procedure suite for outpatient procedures.
-Safety Stop is located within the Specialty Care Center where technicians properly fit car seats and bike helmets and offer home safety advice.
+Our outpatient Specialty Care Centers are located in West St. Louis County at I-64 and Mason Road and in South St. Louis County near I-55 and Butler Hill Road.
+The facilities offer specialty services in 20 areas, including allergy/immunology, gastroenterology, pulmonary, cardiology, orthopedics, ear/nose/throat and plastic surgery.
+The centers also have operating rooms and a procedure suite for outpatient procedures.
+Safety Stop is located within the Specialty Care Centers where technicians properly fit car seats and bike helmets and offer home safety advice.